wp-plugins/post-pay-counter/readme.txt

 3. Post Pay Counter general stats (i.e. all author are shown).
 The provided datapicker allows to edit the time range and select the wished stats
 4. Post Pay Counter per author stats.
 Datapicker avaiable here, too
 5. The tooltip with all the counting details

+== Languages ==
+The plugins is currently only available in English.
+If you want to translate it in your own language and get a discount on the PRO version, [contact us](http://www.thecrowned.org/contact-me)!